-This article describes steps one can take to turn on or off Snipping Tool opening screenshots in multiple different windows in Windows 11.
+This article describes steps to turn on or off the Snipping Tool opening screenshots in multiple windows Windows 11.

 However, if you want, you can open screenshots in multiple different windows when using the Snipping Tool app.

-With the most recent version, you can also turn on a feature to automatically save screenshots.
+With the most recent version, you can also turn on a feature to save screenshots automatically.
 In addition to being copied to the clipboard, they’ll now be automatically saved in PNG format in the Screenshots folder under Picture in your home folder.

 Below is how to enable or disable the Snipping Tool app to open new screenshots in different windows.